Re-greening the land

-Southern Kenya is the home to the Maasai people, who completely depend on the land as a main source for income and food.
+Southern Kenya is the home to the Maasai people, who mostly depend on the land as a main source of income and food.

-In this project, we managed to sucessfully regreen 800 hectares of severely degraded land, together with the local Maasai community and our partner MWCT.
-To recover this area, the Maasai community has dug 72,000 (!) rain water harvesting bunds.
-These stopped further erosion and enabled rain water to infiltrate the soils again, which was essential for the vegetation to recover.
-Also, a grass seed banks is initiated and managed by Maasai women, which regreened the barren area near their doma (small settlement).
+In this project, we already managed to sucessfully re-green 885 hectares of severely degraded land, together with the local Maasai community and our local partner, the Maasai Wilderness Conservation Trust (MWCT).
+To recover this area, the Maasai community has dug 78,400 (!) rain water harvesting bunds.
+These stopped further erosion and enabled rain water to infiltrate into the soils again, which has led to vegetation to recover.
+Also, grass seed banks has been initiated and is now managed by Maasai women.
+This re-greened the barren area near their doma (small settlement).
 They harvest seeds and grasses which generates income while the landscape is restored at the same time!

 - Grazing Management

-Maasai women initiated and manage a grass seed bank, now generate income through regreening!
-The grass seed bank is located in one of the most extremely degraded areas near one of the domas (small settlements), and the difference with the surrounding area is enormous.
+Maasai women initiated and manage grass seed banks, now generate income through re-greening!
+The grass seed banks are located in one of the most extremely degraded areas near one of the domas (small settlements), and the difference with the surrounding area is enormous.
 Grass is almost completely covering the fenced area already, resulting in an oasis of green in barren surroundings.
 Insects and small animals are returning, enabling a recovery of the ecosystem extending mere vegetation recovery.
 The Maasai women harvest seeds and grass as a source of income, selling them at local markets and for further restoration projects.